 One generation is implemented using the following loop, which is then repeated $n$ times. \begin{itemize}

 \item Each value from the set is randomly assigned to a compartment.

-\item Each compartment is given a fitness as the mean of the encapsulated activities (with rounding, when needed).
+\item Each compartment is given the local fitness as the mean of the encapsulated phenotypes (with rounding, when needed).

-\item An updated weight for each activity value is obtained by suming the fitness of each compartment in which it was present (i.e. the number of offsprings it was able to create overall).
+\item An updated weight for each phenotype value is obtained by summing the local fitness of each compartment in which it was present (taking into account the multiplicity of that phenotype in each compartment, i.e. having in the end the number of offspring it was able to create overall).

-\item A new set of $2\cdot10^5$ or $2\cdot10^6$ phenotype values (depending on $\lambda$) is drawn randomly from the list of activities, using the updated weight list.
+\item A new set of $2\cdot10^5$ or $2\cdot10^6$ phenotype values (depending on $\lambda$) is drawn randomly from the list of the present phenotypes, using the updated weight list.

 \end{itemize}